• About Us

 At Kurtz & Blum, PLLC, we have a deep background with handling cases involving serious crimes, including homicide and other violent crimes prosecuted in Wake County and other areas of North Carolina.
 Our team takes a collaborative approach to building a strong defense for our clients, and we deploy every tool and resource at our disposal to fight the prosecution’s case.

 If you or a loved one has been charged with homicide in Raleigh or elsewhere in North Carolina, you can count on us to provide honest advice and strategic representation.
-To learn more, contact us today and discuss the case in a free and confidential consultation.
+To learn more, contact us today and discuss the case in a confidential consultation.

 Types of Homicide in North Carolina